rochekollie/blog/posts/string_along_with_javascript_strings.md

 const sentence = "I can't believe it's not butter!";
 ```

-Because an apostrophe is used in the words `can't` and `it's`, the string must be enclosed in double quotes (`""`).
+As we said, because an apostrophe is used in the words `can't` and `it's`, the string must be enclosed in double
+quotes (`""`).
-However, if you still wanted to enclose the string in single quotes (`''`), you would have to escape the single quotes
+However, if you still wanted to enclose the string in single quotes (`''`) for a particular reason, you would have to
+escape the single quotes
 (`''`) using the backslash (`\ `):

 ```javascript